contoso-dnf-a/core/README.md

 The core repository is the starting point to engage in and learn about the .NET Core stack.
+# .NET Core Home

+The core repository is the starting point to engage in and learn about the .NET Core stack.
 ## .NET Core Platform

 The .NET Core platform is made of several components, which includes the